Developer Interface

 Embed:

 For more control, we offer a secondary URL that you can use.
-Here are the parameters that you can pass:

-| http://www.twiddla.com/api/start.aspx | |||||||
+https://www.twiddla.com/api/start.aspx | |||||||

 sessionid (required)